tewha/tewha.net/_posts/2014/2014-09-12-defending-facebook.md

 Memory is memory; the iPhone never writes swap pages to disk.
 Everything you do on your computer is stored in memory.
 It's all transient, and it all goes away.

-Worrying about credit cards being stored in memory is alarmist bullshit.
+Worrying about credit cards being stored in memory is alarmist garbage.
 If you're worried about someone connecting a debugger to your app, stop.

 ## Private API